-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 The first few days, weeks, and — let’s be honest — months home with a new baby present a host of unforeseen challenges.
 The best choices for postpartum underwear doesn’t have to be one of them.

-Whether your C-section scar is irritated by any contact whatsoever or you are dealing with what feels like the world’s longest post-baby menstrual period, there’s never been a better time to be a new mom.
+Whether your C-section scar is irritated by any contact whatsoever or you are dealing with what feels like the world’s longest post-baby menstrual period, there’s never been a better time to be a new parent.
 You’ve got underwear options, and they aren’t all diapers or “granny panties.”

 While not everyone is willing to discuss their postpartum underwear struggles, we found quite a few been-there, done-that new parents who were happy to share their favorite underwear options — and share what could have been better.

 The price key below is for the cost of a single pair, but some options come in packages, so actual costs may vary.

 - $$ = $5-$10